lyubenblagoev/postfix-rest-server/README.md

 [emailctl](https://github.com/lyubenblagoev/emailctl) is a CLI (command line interface) for the Postfix REST Server.
 It supports all APIs and allows server management through the command line.

+[Postfix REST Server Control Panel](https://github.com/lyubenblagoev/postfix-rest-client) is a web interface for managing the Postfix REST Server.
+Currently it still doesn't support all functions of the server (automatic BCC is not supported yet in the web UI).

 ## Bug reports

 If you discover any bugs, feel free to create an issue on GitHub.
 Please add as much information as possible to help me fix the possible bug.
 I encourage you to help even more by forking the project and sending a pull request.